Our API

 Invalid Rules Error Responses

-When there is a problem parsing the Rules, the Result will contain an addition element, called ResultData, which will be a collection of RuleResult objects.
+When there is a problem parsing the Rules, the Result will contain an additional element, called ResultData, which will be a collection of RuleResult objects.
 This will assist in determining the nature of the problem and reconstructing a better ruleset.

 Code The result code for this Rule.